-Good is a thing which has a positive existence.
-For us to understand this, imagine something beautiful; say a breathtaking, beautiful waterfall.
-Now, instead of pausing and focusing on that experience alone, lift your mind higher and consider that this isn’t the only beautiful thing.
+Imagine something beautiful, such as a breathtaking waterfall.
+Now, instead of pausing and focusing on that experience alone, lift your mind higher and consider that this sight is not the only beautiful thing.
 There are many other experiences equally or more beautiful as this one.

-Furthermore, with this in mind, we can see that Beauty isn’t the only good.
-There are also things such as Truth, Virtue, Excellence, and Justice — which we also consider to be good without even giving it a second thought.
-And, just as there is with Beauty, we may suppose that there is some Form for each of these other things: a Form of Truth, a Form of Virtue, of Excellence, of Justice, etc.
+There are also things such as Truth, Excellence, and Virtue— which we also consider to be good and beautiful without even giving it a second thought.
+And thus we may suppose that there is some Form for each of these other things: a Form of Truth, of Virtue, of Excellence, of Justice, etc.

-The One (also called the Good) is understood as being beyond Being and ineffable to the mind.
-The One is the sum of all things in existence, but is however beyond all things.
-All things come from the One, and all things desire the Good.
-Therefore, the Good must be beyond all things because nothing desires to attain what it already has.
-That the Good illuminates the whole of the Intelligible Realm means it exists prior to that realm, and so is not only beyond entities but beyond Being.
-The Good is also understood as wholly self-contained, since nothing can be added to the Good because if something can be added to the Good to improve it, then that thing is itself the Good that all things desire, and our souls would turn to that instead.
-We can thus see the nature of the Good is to unify things and perfect them.
-The principle of unity belongs to the One-Being as the monad (source) above the Intelligible Realm.
-This means that anything failing to participate in the Good also ceases to have the power of union, and anything that ceases to have the power of union ceases participating the Good.
+All things derive from the One, and the One is the Good because the Good is the best thing possible; for if something else were superior to the Good, the soul would turn to that instead.
+Additionally, the nature of the Good is to “unify things and perfect them,” (Kupperman 2014, 98) which is illustrated in the Republic where the Good makes all things beneficial and useful, and hence beautiful.
+However, the principle of unity belongs to the One-Being as the One (Monad) above the Intelligible Realm.
+This ultimately means that anything which fails to participate the Good also “ceases having the power of unity, and anything that ceases to have the power of union ceases participating the Good” (Kupperman 2014, 98).
+“Goodness, then, is unification, and unification goodness; the Good is one, and the One is primal good” (Dodds 1963, 17, C Prop.
+13).
 This ultimately means anything that is not good fails to exist, lacking Being since it doesn’t participate in the Good.
 Good is thus seen as holding a positive existence, since all things in existence derive from it.

-The Good can’t cause evil, nor does it neglect evil
+The Good cannot cause evil, nor does it neglect evil

 Since the One is ultimately the source of Good, it is not the source of evil.
 Nor can the Gods that manifest from the One be the source of evil, as they are manifestations of Good.
 Thus to understand evil, we may imagine a room with a candlelight in the center.
 The closer you are to the fire, the closer you are to light; much like how you are closer to good when you show virtue and likeness to the Gods.
 Likewise, the further you distance yourself from the light, the further you step into darkness; much like the further you move from good, the more you move towards evil.
-However, darkness is merely the absence of light; as darkness does not hold an independent existence; it depends on an absence of light to manifest.
-Similarly, evil is merely the absence of good, with no independent existence.
+However, darkness is merely the absence of light, as darkness does not hold an independent existence,epends on an absence of light to manifest.
+Similarly, evil is merely the absence of good, with no independent existence (Sallustius, XII).

 Evil exists as a negative

 We must first address why there is evil in the world when the Good extends to all beings.
-This is because evil cannot be understood as a thing with a positive existence; something with being, life or mind.
-For this, let us suppose that there are spirits that are truly evil by nature:
+This is because evil cannot be understood as a thing with a positive existence, i.e., something with the qualities of Being, Life, or Mind.
+For this, let us suppose that there are kakodaimons (evil spirits) who are truly evil by nature:

 - If they have their power from the Gods, they cannot be evil, as the Gods only produce Good.